-The major challenge for AOI in today’s industry is one of protocol, improved track and trace and data logging for all the products coming in/ going out, including products which to date have rarely been inspected, like those still using THT components.
+The major challenge for Automatic Optical Inspection (AOI) in today’s industry is one of protocol, improved track and trace and data logging for all the products coming in/ going out, including products which to date have rarely been inspected, like those still using thru hole components.

 Pressure for increased inspection and traceability information comes from OEMs, wanting to protect their brand.
 AOI of course helps to reduce faults creeping through on the production line and traceability helps to facilitate product recalls should any issues arise.

-Mek has seen a huge increase in the inspection of products in the THT arena driven primarily by the move towards electric vehicles and power electronics.
+Mek has seen a huge increase in the inspection of THT circuit boards, driven primarily by the move towards electric vehicles and power electronics.
 Henk Biemans, Managing Director of Mek commented, “With power electronics you can’t typically work with surface mount components only, you need THT components.
 And these need to be inspected, especially the solder joints, because with high power, high current and high voltages come very high risks should there be any faults.”

 Another challenge in AOI today is to reduce human involvement in the process.
 We are striving to make the accuracy and effectiveness of our AOI less and less dependent on the programmer.
 By using more and more software and artificial intelligence we can reduce the human element involved in the programming of a machine.

-Watch the video of Henk Biemans being interviewed by I-Connect 007 at Apex where he discusses these challenges and the overall trends that are driving AOI.
+Watch the video of Henk Biemans being interviewed by I-Connect 007 at Apex where he discusses these challenges and the overall trends that are driving Automatic Optical Inspection.